nicc777/learning-kubernetes-basics/README.md

 ## 3.4.
 Defining Pods and Services

-The following files contain the [POD](https://kubernetes.io/docs/concepts/workloads/pods/pod/) details:
+The following files contain the configurations for our entire application stack for deployment in Kubernetes (or Minikube in this case):

 | File                        | Description                             |
 |-----------------------------|-----------------------------------------|